 Accountability and governance

 The Malvern U3A Committee is responsible for ensuring that M alvern U3A remains compliant with data protection requirements and can evidence that it has.
 Where consent is required for specific purposes then evidence of this consent (either electronic or paper) will be obtained and retained securely.
-The Malvern U3A Committee will ensure that new members joining the Committee receive an induction into the requirements of GDPR and the implications for their role.
+The Malvern U3A Committee will ensure that new members joining the Committee receive an induction into the requirements of the DPA and the implications for their role.
 Malvern U3A will also ensure that group leaders are made aware of their responsibilities in relation to the data they hold and process.
 Committee Members shall also stay up to date with guidance and practice within the U3A movement and shall seek additional input from the Third Age Trust National Office should any uncertainties arise.
 The Committee will review data protection and who has access to information on a regular basis as well as reviewing what data is held.
 When Committee Members and Group Leaders relinquish their roles, they will be asked to either pass on data to those who need it and/or delete data.

 Malvern U3A Committee Members have a responsibility to ensure that data is both securely held and processed.
 This will include:

 - restricting access of sharing member information to those on the Committee who need to communicate with members on a regular basis

 - using password protection on laptops and PCs that contain personal information